UPDATE: Islamic Republic of Afghanistan Legal System and Research

 - Personal Status Primary Court (family affairs)

-The Supreme Court may establish more courts in the centres of provinces when required after approval of the president.
+The Supreme Court may establish more courts in the centers of provinces when required after approval of the president.

-A Municipal Primary Court comprises of the following Dewans:
+A Municipal Primary Court comprises of the following Dewans (Article 41, Law on the Organization and Jurisdiction of Courts in Afghanistan)

 - General Criminal Dewan